PaRCE: Probabilistic and Reconstruction-based Competency Estimation for CNN-based Image Classification: Conclusions

 In this work, we present a probabilistic and reconstruction-based competency estimation (PaRCE) method that captures predictive uncertainty in CNN-based perception models by estimating prediction accuracy.
 Through comparisons with various UQ and OOD detection techniques, we demonstrate that PaRCE effectively distinguishes between correctly classified, misclassified, and OOD samples.
 It also shows robust performance in identifying visual image modifications that correspond to high, medium, and low prediction accuracy.
 Additionally, we extend PaRCE to generate regional competency maps, which reflect model confidence for specific regions within an image.
 Our comparisons with existing anomaly localization techniques indicate that PaRCE often outperforms other methods in distinguishing familiar from unfamiliar pixels within an image.

 Despite these strengths, we identified a dataset for which PaRCE, alongside other anomaly localization methods, performs suboptimally.
-This limitation could stem from ambiguity in model familiarity with this dataset or challenges in segmenting images from complex, heterogeneous environments.
-Future work could explore domain-specific segmentation methods to enhance performance in complex scenarios.
+For PaRCE in particular, this decrease in performance could stem from challenges in segmenting images from complex, heterogeneous environments.
+In our work, images are segmented using the graph-based segmentation algorithm developed by Felzenszwalb \cite{felzenszwalb_efficient_2004}.
+This algorithm is not trainable and has not been tailored towards the specific datasets or tasks we consider.
+It is useful because it is fast and can theoretically work with any dataset, but it often selects non-intuitive segmentations, particularly for the park dataset.
+Future work could explore domain-specific segmentation methods to enhance performance.

 To further improve performance, one could consider the use of different reconstruction loss functions or ensembles of autoencoders.
 Another promising direction would involve integrating competency scores into decision-making frameworks that benefit from risk assessment, particularly for autonomous systems or those that rely on human experts sparingly.
-Finally, while we evaluated competency estimation methods using autonomous navigation datasets, future work should evaluate methods in other domains, such as medical imaging and industrial inspection, where the need for robust and trustworthy models is equally critical. {
+Finally, while we evaluated competency estimation methods using autonomous navigation datasets, future work should evaluate methods in other domains, such as medical imaging and industrial inspection, where the need for robust and trustworthy models is equally critical.